HiImRook/imageTooASCII/TERMS_OF_SERVICE.md

 ## Description of Service

 imageTooASCII is a Discord bot that:
-- Converts PNG images to ASCII art
+- Converts PNG and JPEG images to ASCII art
 - Returns ASCII art as styled PNG images
 - Operates through Discord slash commands (`/ascii`)

 ## Acceptable Use

 ### You May:

-- Upload PNG images for ASCII conversion
+- Upload PNG and JPEG images for ASCII conversion
 - Use the bot in Discord servers where you have permission
 - Use generated ASCII art for personal or commercial purposes

 ### You May NOT:

 - Upload illegal, harmful, or inappropriate content
 - Use the bot to spam or harass others
 - Attempt to exploit or damage the bot's functionality